ostreedev/gvariant-rs/README.md

 ## Status

-* Support for all GVariant types is implemented apart from dict entries
+* Support for all GVariant types is implemented
 * Serialisation is not currently supported, but may be implemented in a future version, or possibly as a seperate crate.

 ### TODO

-* Implement support for dict items
 * Correct handling of non-normal structs
 * Add no-std and no-alloc support
 * Fuzz testing - compare against the GLib version